Wildelyssa/LolcatClock/README.md

   Tried placing party button code higher up in the code to parse first, but didn't make any difference.
   Look into the issue and find a fix: possibly add a conditional statement.

+## Recent changes
+* Found bugs in responsive when viewing in Safari: fixed and updated

 ## Future Improvements and additions
 * Add caption/quote on photos as `<span>` and change using JavaScript to make furture edits easier
 * Add a "night mode" with sleeping night image, and darker colours
   * Night mode activated by a crescent moon shaped button, and for a set default time using JS